uniquekarki/Vamana/README.md

 # Vamana Algorithm Implementation

 This repository provides an implementation of the **Vamana Algorithm**, a proximity graph-based approach for fast and scalable nearest neighbor search in high-dimensional spaces.
-The Vamana algorithm is designed for fast search and large-scale graph building, and is detailed in the paper **"DiskANN: Fast Accurate Billion-point Nearest Neighbor Search on a Single Node"** by the **Microsoft Research team**, led by **Yashar D. Mehdad** and **Manoj K. Sharma**.
+The Vamana algorithm is designed for fast search and large-scale graph building, and is detailed in the paper **"DiskANN: Fast Accurate Billion-point Nearest Neighbor Search on a Single Node"** by the **Microsoft Research team**, led by **Suhas Jayaram Subramanya** and team.

 The Vamana algorithm is particularly efficient for approximate nearest neighbor (ANN) searches and has applications in various domains like image retrieval, recommendation systems, and large-scale search tasks.